piggy1130/ProcessJ_v1/README.md

 get a random number between 0 and 1.
 ## int jl_random_100();
 get a random integer number between 0 and 100.

+# Arduion:
+If I set the PIN as of HIHG, the PIN will keep as HIGH until I reset it.
+# ProcessJ:
+If I set the PIN as of HIGH, the PIN will keep as HIGH until program terminates.
+Once the program terminates, all of the PINs will go back to LOW as default.